- Fire / Ambulance

 There are a number of State, County, and Local statutes, codes, and ordinances that govern the use of fire within the City of Whitefish and the Whitefish Rural Fire Service Area.
 Because of fire hazards to persons and property, the Whitefish Fire Department has created a number of Fire Safety Guidelines to assist the public with the safe use of fire.
 These guidelines are available here Version OptionsBurn Permits and Fire Safety GuidelinesHeadline or at the City’s Fire Station located at 275 Flathead Avenue, Whitefish, Montana.

 Permittees are required to check the current conditions online at https://app.egovmt.com/burnpermit prior to burning at (406) 751-8144.
-Due to the possibility of wind, higher temperatures, and low humidity, no new ignitions will be allowed after 10:00 AM.
-All burn piles must be completely extinguished and cold to the touch by 6:00 PM.
+No new ignitions are allowed after 8:00 AM.
+All burn piles must be constantly attended, completely extinguished, and cold to the touch by 6:00 PM.

 General Guidelines for Fire Permits